Bodagama Chandima: Service in Taiwan

-After few years work in Malaysia, in 1990, Chandima received an invitation from the Taiwanese Chinese Buddhists to come to Taiwan and teach Theravada Buddhism.
-Coming to Taiwan, first he entered the Fo-Guang San Buddhist Institute to study Chinese and Mahayana Buddhism, and later entered the National Taiwan Normal University in Taipei where he continued further study in Chinese Language.
+In 1990, after working in Malaysia, Chandima received an invitation from the Taiwanese Chinese Buddhists to teach Theravada Buddhism in Taiwan.
+Whilst there, he entered the Fo-Guang San Buddhist Institute to study Chinese and Mahayana Buddhism, and later entered the National Taiwan Normal University in Taipei where he continued further study of Chinese.

 After the completion of language studies in Taiwan, Chandima was invited to conduct meditation classes at the Corporate Body of Buddha Education Foundation.

 In addition to holding sermons and meditation classes, he began to translate Pali tripitaka texts into Chinese.
 He holds regular Dharma sermons and meditation classes.
 During the early years of career, meditation classes, Pali language classes, and Dhamma discussions were conducted on a daily basis.
 He also conducted English classes for children.

 Initially, the Corporate Body of the Buddha Education Foundation focused on publishing Chinese Buddhist books.
 Later, with the help of Chandima, the Foundation extended its service to publish texts belong to Theravada tradition.
 The Buddhist texts which are used by Sri Lankan Buddhists as manuals were reprinted and distributed free over the whole country, including the Visuddhimagga (The Path of Purity) in Pali and Sinhala translation, Basic Buddhism Course, A Path to True Happiness, The Love of Life, Mind: Seal of the Buddhas, The Buddhist Liturgy, and The Buddha and His Teachings of Venerable Narada Mahathera, a Buddhist scholar and propagator of Theravada Buddhism.
 He also republished the works of Venerable Yakkaduwe Pragnarama Mahathera, a critical writer and the Ex-Head of the Vidyalankara Buddhist Institute.

 In addition to the texts used in Sri Lanka, he republished a number of Buddhist texts of other Theravada Buddhist countries such as Thailand, Myanmar, Cambodia and Laos.
 In 2010, the Pali Dhammapada translated into Hindi by Hritikesh Sharan with many other Buddhist writings in six Indian languages were republished and distributed free in India.

 Republication of Tipitaka

-In 2007, with the support of the Buddha Education Foundation in Taiwan, he could reprint the Therevada Pali Canon (tipitaka) with the Sinhalese translation, which was first published in 1956 in celebration of the 2,500 years of the Buddha’s birthday (Sinhala: Buddha Jayanthi Samaruma).
+In 2007, with the support of the Buddha Education Foundation in Taiwan, he could reprint the Therevada Pali Canon (tipitaka) with the Sinhalese translation, which was first published in 1956 in celebration of the 2,500 years of the Buddha's birthday (Sinhala: Buddha Jayanthi Samaruma).
 One set of the canon consists of 57 separate texts belong to sutta, vinaya and abhidhamma.
 After the reprint, the texts were distributed over thousand Buddhist education centers and higher education institutes in Sri Lanka and over hundred Buddhist temples in overseas.
-This task contributed to promote the faith in the Buddha’s teaching and encourage reading and studying the original teachings of the Buddha among Sinhala Buddhists.
+This task contributed to promote the faith in the Buddha's teaching and encourage reading and studying the original teachings of the Buddha among Sinhala Buddhists.